Back icon

 1. Risk Management Through Diversification

 Diversification among a variety of uncorrelated asset classes offsets certain risks.
 Against the fall in the price of some, others may appreciate balancing the overall returns.
 In this respect, offering mutual funds, stocks, bonds, and other digital assets spreads the risks rather than concentrates them in any single sector.
 Brokerages enjoy stability.
-Revenues become less volatile as there is always an available profitable opportunity, even in the middle of market turmoil.
+Revenues become less volatile as there is always an available profitable opportunity, even in the middle of market turmoil, especially when supported by strong broker risk management strategies.
 Through diversification, bottom lines are protected in economic cycles.

 2. Attracting a Broader Client Base

 The expansion of offerings by the broker means opening the doors to investors in every category of risk-return profiles.
 The fractional share, for example, will enable the buying of pieces of companies or other instruments that have been hitherto out of reach due to cost.
 Exchanges find a new target in younger audiences, while robo-advisors cater to more passive clients.
-Gaps are also filled by more specific product categories: demand for sustainable funds was born from increasing interest in environmental or impact initiatives.
+Gaps are also filled by more specific product categories, with demand for sustainable funds highlighted among the most popular trading asset classes in recent years.
 In servicing these needs, multi-asset brokers open themselves to their full client potential.

 3. Increased Revenue Streams and Stability

-With every new product, brokerages open up new sources of trading revenues from service fees or bid-ask spreads.
+With every new product, brokerages open up new sources of trading revenues from service fees or bid-ask spreads, making brokerage fees a central part of long-term profitability.
 Rather than relying on a single product, the multiple streams are liberated from the whims of external circumstances.
 Cross-selling reinforces this effect.
 Brokers can cross-sell complementary listings, creating more active accounts and long-term client relationships.
 Recurring revenues derive from growing portfolios over time.
 Revenue predictability also becomes far firmer.
 Unpredictable industry cycles buffet diversified brokers much less dramatically than their mono-focused competitors.

 4. Competitive Advantage and Differentiation